Protamine sulfate: Medical uses

-Protamine sulfate is usually administered to reverse the large dose of heparin administered during certain surgeries, especially heart surgery where anti-coagulation is necessary to prevent clot formation within the cardiopulmonary bypass pump apparatus.
+Protamine sulfate is usually administered to reverse the large dose of heparin administered during certain surgeries, especially heart surgery where anticoagulation is necessary to prevent clot formation within the cardiopulmonary bypass pump apparatus.
 A dose of protamine is given, by drip administered over several minutes, once the patient is off-pump, when extracorporeal circulation and anticoagulation are no longer needed.

 It is also used in gene transfer, protein purification and in tissue cultures as a crosslinker for viral transduction.
 In gene therapy, protamine sulfate has been studied as a means to increase transduction rates by both viral and nonviral-mediated delivery mechanisms (e.g. utilizing cationic liposomes).

 Protamine is used in insulin aspart protamine and NPH insulin.

 Dosage

-Dosage for heparin reversal is 0.5mg to 1.0 mg mg protamine sulfate IV for every 100 IU of active heparin.
+Dosage for heparin reversal is 0.5mg to 1.0 mg protamine sulfate IV for every 100 IU of active heparin.
 Partial thromboplastin time (PTT) should be monitored at 5 to 15 minutes after dose then in 2–8 hours afterward.